slurmulon/bach/docs/guide.md

 The purpose of this guide is to help people learn `bach` well enough to put it to practical use.

-It assumes the reader has zero experience with programming and it is primarily written for musicians, since `bach` is designed to be accessible to non-technical folks.
+It is primarily written for musicians and assumes as little as possible about their technical expertise, although techical terms and details must be mentioned at times in order to build a comprehensive understanding of the notation.

-It also assumes that the reader has at least a basic understanding of music theory concepts such as tempo, meter, beats and measures.
+Naturally, it also assumes that the reader has at least a basic understanding of music theory concepts such as tempo, meter, beats and measures.

 If you are looking for a more technical and low-level resource on `bach`, head to the [Syntax](/syntax) page instead.